seclorum/SIMDsynth/README.md

   - Sub-oscillator per voice
 - Plays a sequence of Debussy-style chords over 24 seconds.
 - Uses SSE or NEON depending on platform (x86_64 or ARM64).
+- Includes a basic set of Factory Presets for testing purposes.

 (c) 2025, seclorum